osama22711/Books/Head_First_Design_patterns/README.md

    * The Composite Pattern allows clients to treat composites and individual objects uniformly.
    * A Component is any object in a Composite structure.
 Components maybe be other composites or leaf nodes.
    * There are many design tradeoffs in implementing Composite.
 You need to balance transparency and safety with your needs.
+10. * The State Pattern allows an object to have many different behaviors that are based on its internal state.
+    * Unlike a procedural state machine, the State Pattern represents state as a full-blown class.
+    * The Context gets its behavior by delegating to the current state object it is composed with.
+    * By encapsulating each state into a class, we localize any changes that will need to be made.
+    * The State and Strategy Patterns have the same class diagram, but they differ in intent.
+    * Strategy Pattern typically configures context classes with a behavior or algorithm.
+    * State Pattern allows a Context to change its behavior as the state of the Context changes.
+    * State transitions can be controlled by the state classes or by the context classes.
+    * Using the state pattern will typically result in a greater number of classes in your design.
+    * State classes may be shared among Context instances.

 ---
 # Design Patterns